Education

 We are a diverse team of dedicated people representing POWER congregations in Eastern and Central Pennsylvania who are passionate about the importance of quality public education for all children regardless of race, culture or economic status.

-What inspires you about education?
+What inspires you about learning?

 What inspires you about education justice?